 Macdonald: Oh, here he goes.
 Wait, I’ll translate a bit more for you.
 He’s zoning in on Glenfinnan.

-Eh, something about a steam engine and a great big bridge.
+Eh, about a century and a half after 1745…something about a steam engine and a great big bridge.
 Made of concrete.
 Right across the glen.
 Somewhere up there.

 Prince: What on earth is that man on?